-Malta is an enchanting little island nation.
-It’s a tranquil place where residents christen their homes with names like “The Anchor” or in created words that mesh together a husband’s and wife’s name.
-Its cities and fishing villages possess harbors studded with elegant white yachts and their slower, colorful, wooden fishing boat cousins.
-What Malta lacks in its diminutive size, it makes up for with history, heaps of culture, grand and simple architecture, and a dramatic landscape that Mother Nature painted from a vibrant palette.
-It’s a joy to slowly unwrap the present that is Malta.
+Malta is an enchanting island nation.
+It’s a tranquil place where residents christen their homes with titles meshing a couple’s first names.
+Its harbors are studded with elegant white yachts, as well as humble and colorful fishing boats called luzzus.
+Despite its diminutive size, Malta has heaps of history and culture, marvelous architecture, and a dramatic landscape that Mother Nature painted from a vibrant palette.

-Malta is located in the Mediterranean close to Tunisia and just south of Sicily.
-Given its stepping-stone location between Europe and Africa, the country has absorbed tidbits from the numerous civilizations and cultures that ruled it through the centuries, including the Phoenicians, Greeks, Romans, Arabs, Sicilians, Knights of St. John, French and the British.
+Malta is located in the Mediterranean, close to Tunisia and just south of Sicily.
+Given its stepping-stone locale between Europe and Africa, the territory has been ruled by many different people — including the Phoenicians, Romans, Arabs, Sicilians, Knights of St. John, French, and the British.
 Over the millennia, Malta’s unique culture and language developed.

-One late afternoon, I had hopped onto a shiny, orange-colored vintage bus in Valletta’s transportation hub bound for a little place I had a hard time spelling and saying -Marsaxlokk.
-I had read that Marsaxlokk was a charming fishing village that was a mecca for anyone with an interest in photography.
+One late afternoon, I had hopped onto a shiny, orange-colored vintage bus in Valletta’s transportation hub bound for a little place I had a hard time spelling and saying —Marsaxlokk.
+I had read that Marsaxlokk was a charming fishing village, a mecca for anyone with an interest in photography.
 When I arrived there, I could see why!
-The tiny fishing village’s harbor was embellished with a fleet of fishing boats painted in an array of primary colors ranging from cherry red, to mustard-yellow to royal blue.
+The tiny harbor was embellished with a fleet of fishing boats painted in an array of primary colors ranging from cherry-red, to mustard-yellow to royal blue.
 How the colorful tones contrasted sharply with the emerald-colored water and the buildings fronted in limestone hues.

-At the water’s edge, I was charmed to see fishermen at work who were busily sewing cobwebs of fishing nets and touching up the paint on their colorful vessels.
+At the water’s edge, I was delighted to see fishermen at work.
+They were busily sewing cobwebs of fishing nets and touching up the paint on their colorful vessels.

-Suddenly, a little girl rowing a boat with the dog at the helm caught my eye.
-I was amazed that the child was navigating through the sea of boats so skillfully, and at such a young age!
-The girl saw that I was snapping pictures and rowed the boat ashore so she could introduce herself.
-Yazmine spoke impressive English, and introduced herself as Yasmine.
+Suddenly, a young girl rowing a boat with a dog at the helm caught my eye.
+I was amazed that the child was navigating through the sea of boats so skillfully!
+The girl saw that I was snapping pictures of the harbor and rowed the boat ashore so she could introduce herself.
+She spoke impressive English, and introduced herself as Yasmine.
 The white, brown, and black dog looked a bit like the pup featured in RCA’s vintage phonograph ads.

 “What is your name?” she asked.